 Create An Intro and An Outro

 Creating an intro for your show is essentially a requirement.
 In the first 15 seconds, you’ll want to make a good impression.
-Youtubers making videos just for fun don’t have to have an intro or outro, but a professional gaming channel almost always will.
+Youtubers making gaming videos just for fun don’t have to have an intro or outro, but a professional gaming channel almost always will.
 It emphasizes to your audience that your content isn’t just a one-off entertaining video, but a brand.
-There are many ways to do it too.
+There are many ways to do it, too.
+The go-to style here is animated motion titles and text.

 An animated intro can set the tone of your content, build hype for an episode, and show newcomers that you have put some real work into your videos.
-A good outro can keep your viewers watching to the very end, and can get your audience from one video to another through a call to action.
-A catchy jingle that can get stuck in your head will make your content more memorable.
+Likewise, a good outro can keep your viewers watching to the very end, and can get your audience from one video to another through a call to action.

 Make Custom Thumbnails And Titles

-This is absolutely worth the time.
 A thumbnail is the first thing a potential viewer will see of your video, and how interesting it looks will determine whether or not they click it.
-If you don’t create a custom thumbnail for your video’s then it will select a few random images from the video itself as options.
-But these options are unlikely to stick out from the countless other game videos out there.

 All of this is a skill that takes some practice to master.
 But making great custom thumbnails and titles will help you make sure as many people click on your videos as possible.